-Employers offering full-time positions to commence following graduation to candidates previously employed by them — and employers offering positions for the following summer to candidates previously employed by them — should leave those offers open until at least October 1 or 28 days following the date of the offer letter, whichever is later.
+Employers offering full-time positions to commence following graduation to candidates previously employed by them should leave those offers open until at least October 1 or 28 days following the date of the offer letter, whichever is later.
 In addition, candidates should reaffirm these offers (dated prior to or on September 2) within 30 days from the date of the offer letter if the employer requests such reaffirmation in the offer letter.
 Employers that have requested this reaffirmation may retract any offer that is not reaffirmed within the 30-day period.

 Regardless of what the guidelines say, be sure you understand by what precise date your offer expires.
 If you have any uncertainty as to when the employer needs to have your response, do not hesitate to contact them and clarify the exact expiration date.

 First, it is important to note that the NALP guidelines were formulated specifically to promote fairness amid the pressures of the fall interviewing season.
 When offers are made at other times of the year, the NALP guidelines simply state that offers should remain open for at least two weeks after the date made.

 Second, the NALP timing guidelines state that employers with 40 or fewer attorneys in all offices are required to keep offers made through December 15 open for at least three weeks and offers made after December 15 open for at least two weeks.
 Because smaller employers generally cannot forecast their hiring needs a year in advance and must staff their offices as needs arise, they are less likely to participate in fall interviewing, but you should be aware of this provision.